Dinner party-worthy and super flavorful, this Chicken Andouille Gumbo can be made ahead for easy, relaxed (and delicious) entertaining!

 - 28- ounces fire-roasted diced tomatoes 2 14-ounce cans

-- Add the bell pepper, onion, and celery and cook 2-3 minutes, stirring frequently.
+Add the bell pepper, onion, celery and carrots and cook 2-3 minutes, stirring frequently.
 Add the garlic, cook and stir for another 30 seconds.

 Simmer for 45 minutes, stirring occasionally.
 Remove the chicken with a slotted spoon to a plate and allow to cool.
 When cool, pull the chicken apart into bite-size pieces and return to the pot.
 Serve warm on its own or with jasmine or basmati rice.